ajaydinakar/4103-102-OpSys-Kandavalli/assignments/Test_One_Addon.md

 #### What common events lead to the creation of a process?
 common events lead to the creation of a process:
- 1.New batch job The OS is provided with a batch job control stream, usually on tape or disk.
+ 1. New batch job The OS is provided with a batch job control stream, usually on tape or disk.
 When the OS is prepared to take on new work, it will read the next sequence of job control commands.
- 2.Interactive log-on A user at a terminal logs on to the system.
+ 2. Interactive log-on A user at a terminal logs on to the system.
- 3.Created by OS to provide a service The OS can create a process to perform a function on behalf of a user program, without the user having to wait (e.g., a process to control printing).
+ 3. Created by OS to provide a service The OS can create a process to perform a function on behalf of a user program, without the user having to wait (e.g., a process to control printing).
- 4.Spawned by existing process For purposes of modularity or to exploit parallelism, a user program can dictate the creation of a number of processes.
+ 4. Spawned by existing process For purposes of modularity or to exploit parallelism, a user program can dictate the creation of a number of processes.

 #### What does it mean to preempt a process?
 Process preemption occurs when an executing process is interrupted by the processor so that another process can be executed.